 Together, the Marble Falls and the Forestburg occupy a vertical interval of very approximately 500 feet (150 meters) throughout most of Jack County.
 The two formations thicken and thin in an inverse manner with each other so as to suggest that the Marble Falls was deposited on a gentle, near-shore Forestburg terrain and preferentially filled in the paleotopographic lows.
 (Refer to “The Jacksboro River” elsewhere on this website.)

 The greatest thickness of Forestburg yet penetrated by a vertical borehole is about 550 feet (168 meters) in the historic 1959 Magnolia #1 Trigg in the northwestern corner of Dallas County.
 A mile or two east of there, the Forestburg is laterally obliterated by the early Pennsylvanian Ouachita overthrust belt.
-To the north, all Mississippian strata are absent due to uplift and erosion on the southern flank of the Electra/Matador/Red River Arch, most deeply so on the Nocona Anticline in north-central Montague County.
+To the north, all Mississippian strata are absent due to uplift and erosion on the southern flank of the Electra/Matador/Red River Arch.
 Like the Fort Worth Basin itself, the Mississippian rocks are abruptly terminated in east-northeast Montague County by the lofty Muenster Arch.
 In the Marietta Basin on the far side of that arch, Mississippian formations are again present, but they do not include any remnants of either the Barnett or the Forestburg.
 Nor do we find either of those rock units in the Ardmore or Anadarko Basins of southern Oklahoma.

 Based upon geochemical analyses, Zumberge, et al. (2007) determined that the Barnett is the source rock for the large majority of producible hydrocarbons in the Fort Worth Basin but left open the possibility that other strata may have contributed thereto.
 The shale beds of the Forestburg, especially in the lower part of the formation, are bituminous to a very substantial degree, and they very likely served, to some extent, as source rocks also.
-In any event, throughout the broad areas where the Forestburg is preserved, it is not possible for the Barnett-sourced hydrocarbons to have migrated into the shallower Strawn, Atokan, and Marble Falls reservoirs without first passing upwards through the entirety of the immediately overlying Forestburg Formation, almost certainly via vertical fractures.
+In any event, throughout the broad areas where the Forestburg is preserved, it is not possible for the Barnett-sourced hydrocarbons to have migrated into the shallower Strawn, Atokan, and Marble Falls reservoirs without first passing upwards through the entire thickness of the immediately overlying Forestburg Formation, almost certainly via vertical fractures in that exceedingly brittle formation.
 During that process, whatever primary and/or secondary porosity existed in the Forestburg was similarly charged with those same hydrocarbons, and the vast majority of that oil and gas is still in those rocks waiting for an economic climate that will justify its extraction.
+That day may be upon us sooner than later.
+In 2018 Andy Moon described the drilling strategy for a Forestburg completion:

-No one can say exactly when that climate will next prevail, but leases and new boreholes are more affordable now than they have been in quite a while.
-Fractured carbonates are fair game wherever they are found associated with source rocks, and there are few, if any, better source rocks in North America than the kerogen-rich, petroliferous Barnett Shale.
+Leases and new boreholes are more affordable now than they have been in quite a while.
+Brittle fractured carbonates are fair game wherever they are found associated with source rocks, and there are few, if any, better source rocks in North America than the kerogen-rich, petroliferous Barnett Shale.
 When the Forestburg play arrives, it will likely generate more drilling activity in the Fort Worth Basin than the respectable Marble Falls has in recent years, and it has the potential to ultimately rival the Barnett Shale boom.

 # # #